Why Psychologists Study The Duchenne Smile, And What It Means For You

 Artists have been captivated by smiles throughout history.
 No smile is quite like the smile of the Sphynx or the Mona Lisa smile.
 Smiles have been a subject of scientific interest for at least a century.
 To most researchers, the Duchenne smile is the most interesting, partly because of the question about whether we can produce it on command.This subject has drawn interest from some of the most famous scientists in the world.

 Guillaume Duchenne had an unusual way of conducting research.
-Using patients at a mental hospital as subjects, Duchenne produced various expressions by stimulating facial muscles with electrical current.
+Using people at a psychological hospital as subjects, Duchenne produced various expressions by stimulating facial muscles with electrical current.
 The procedure was said to be extremely painful.
-In fact, Duchenne sometimes used the severed head of criminals who had died by capital punishment to relieve the people with a mental health condition of the task.
+In fact, Duchenne sometimes used the recently severed heads of criminals who had died by capital punishment to relieve the people in the hospital from enduring the study.

 Eventually, he published a book explaining what he found through his studies.
 The book was called 'Macanisme de la PhysionomieHumaine,' published in French in 1862.
 In the book, Duchenne describes and explains his research on the smile that bears his name.
 Duchenne was the first to identify the smile that included both the zygomatic major and the orbicularis oculi and signified pure joy.